berniemackie97/build-bouncer/README.md

 - `0` success
 - `2` usage/config error
 - `10` checks failed (push blocked)

+### `build-bouncer validate [--config PATH]`
+Validates `.buildbouncer.yaml` and prints the number of checks.

+Use `--config` to validate a specific file instead of searching from the current directory.

 ### `build-bouncer setup [--force] [--no-copy] [--ci] [--template-flag]`
 Convenience: init (if needed) + install hook + run checks.